WIL 611: Interdisciplinary Community/Industry Research Project

 WIL 611 allows graduate students to engage in work-integrated learning (WIL) as part of an interdisciplinary team, working on projects with an industry or community partner focused on one of the five Global Futures

 There are two phases to this course.
-For the first four weeks, students will engage in a series of lectures that focus on building specific skills and knowledge to prepare for the project experience.
+For the first four weeks, students will engage in asynchronous online modules that focus on building specific skills and knowledge to prepare for the project experience.
 There will also be opportunities to engage with peers and reflect individually on career curriculum focused on identity, goal setting, networking and articulating your unique skillset.
+Students are required to complete all assigned learning activities and assessments within the scheduled timeframe.

 Each student is expected to input 120 hours of effort across the project.
 This includes content review, teamwork, research and client deliverable creation and reflection activities.